khulnasoft/tracee/Readme.md

 Find more information on [contribution documentation](https://khulnasoft.github.io/tracee/latest/contributing/overview/).

-## More about Aqua Security
+## More about Khulnasoft Security

-Tracee is an [Aqua Security](https://khulnasoft.com) open source project.
+Tracee is an [Khulnasoft Security](https://khulnasoft.com) open source project.
 Learn about our open source work and portfolio [here](https://www.khulnasoft.com/products/open-source-projects/).